Regression Analysis in Excel

 - The QI Macros will perform the regression analysis calculations for you.

 Analysis: If R Square is greater than 0.80, as it is in this case, there is a good fit to the data.
 Some statistics references recommend using the Adjusted R Square value.

 Interpretation: R Square of .951 means that 95.1% of the variation in salt concentration can be explained by roadway area.
 The adjusted R Square of .949 means 94.9%.

 Since the p value ( 0 < 0.05), we reject the null hypothesis that the two variables are unrelated.
 In other words, there is a relation between the two variables.

 Use the Equation for Prediction and Estimation

 Using the equation, y = Salt concentration = 2.677 + 17.547*(% paved roadway area), you could predict the salt concentration based on the percent of paved roadway.
 For example, if the % of paved roadway = 1% the Salt concentration could be estimated as 17.547* (1%) +2.6765 = 20.2235 mg/l.

-In addition to the Summary Output above, the QI Macros also calculates Residuals Data and Probability Data.
-See the residuals analysis page for instructions on how to plot this data.
+In addition to the Summary Output above, the QI Macros also calculates Residuals and Probability Data and creates scatter plots in Excel for you.

 - Perform Multiple Regression Analysis Using the QI Macros